Myocardial Abscess

 With early diagnosis and prompt surgical treatment, patients improve rapidly.

-Without surgical intervention, the prognosis worsens very significantly.
+Without surgical intervention, the prognosis worsens significantly.

 Patient Education

-Educate patients regarding their condition, and emphasize the importance of prophylaxis.
+Educate patients regarding their condition and emphasize the importance of prophylaxis.

 For excellent patient education resources, visit eMedicineHealth's Infections Center and Heart Health Center.
 Also, see eMedicineHealth's patient education articles Skin Abscess and Antibiotics.